kdorland/kittens_serverless/README.md

 The application does very little on it's own, but the project demonstrates how you can structure a simple serverless application for deployment.

-Example of the app running on Heroku: https://krdo-kittens.netlify.com/
+Example of the app running on Netlify: https://krdo-kittens.netlify.com/